 A bottom-up approach or a top-down approach may be applied to derive discount rates.
 The approach chosen by an entity will depend on the relative difficulties in assessing an illiquidity premium and comparing reference portfolios and insurance contracts.
-The selected approach becomes an accounting policy.
-Under the broader framework of accounting standards (AASB 101 Presentation of Financial Statements and AASB 108 Accounting Policies, Changes in Accounting Estimates and Errors), accounting policies need to be consistently applied and can only be changed in certain specific circumstances with additional disclosures provided (such as restated comparatives).
 Although most insurers seem likely to choose one approach across the Group, an insurer might use different approaches in different jurisdictions and for business with different durations.